stevearm/horsefire.com/_posts/2012-07-15_staging_blog_posts.markdown

 * The Blogofile build edits the image path in the blog post to reference the new image location
 * The Blogofile build could also make the image a link to a larger sized image

 The image above was 2.6MB originally, and displayed in the staging file as the right size simply by setting the display height and width.
-If you're seeing it on the web, it should be displaying "native size" since the build should have resized the file to not waste bandwidth.
+If you're seeing it on the web, it should be displaying "native size" since the build should have resized the file to not waste bandwidth. <http://horsefire.com>

-This post was written before any of the image stuff worked as a way to test it.
+<sub>This post was written before any of the image stuff worked as a way to test it.
 If you can see the image, it means I got everything working.
-Horay!
+Horay!</sub>